Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Underfeeding and Overfeeding

-It is vital that you refrain from feeding or overfeeding your Great Dane.
+It is vital that you refrain from underfeeding or overfeeding your Great Dane.
 Your dog may act hungry, but that doesn’t mean it should be fed more.
-The best way to tell if your Great Dane is getting enough food is to look at their body condition.
+The best way to tell if your Great Dane is getting enough food is to look at their body condition score.

-Your dogs’ ribs should not be visible except for the outline of their last rib.
-Bloat is more likely to occur in underweight dogs or with an anxious temperament.
-Dogs that are overweight are more likely to have hip and joint problems.
+Your dog’s ribs should not be visible except for the outline of their last rib.
+Dogs that are overweight are more likely to have joint problems.
 Many degenerative joint diseases in growing large-breed dogs have been linked to overfeeding and inadequate nutrition.

-Overfeeding and promoting rapid growth put a Great Dane at risk for osteochondritis, growing pains, and elbow and hip dysplasia.
-Large-breed puppy diets are designed to reduce this risk by lowering calcium, phosphorus, and vitamin D levels.
+Overfeeding and promoting rapid growth put a puppy Great Dane at risk for osteochondritis or elbow and hip dysplasia.
+Large-breed puppy diets are designed to reduce this risk by maintaining an appropriate calcium-to-phosphorus ratio.
 This is why it is important to follow feeding guidelines and recommendations from your veterinarian.

 Create a Consistent Feeding Schedule